telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 with AWS and monitor all communications between AWS and the device.
 Use it whenever you have a problem or simply verify the content of a post.

-Connect withe the broker and configure it for publis in update and suscribe to delta.
+Connect with the broker and configure it for publish in update and subscribe to delta.
 ```
 $aws/things/MyRaspberryPi/shadow/update
 $aws/things/MyRaspberryPi/shadow/update/accepted